 Admittedly, the group was slightly hesitant to try Soapwalla given the hand to armpit application.
 First, it did work well and stand up to our workouts.
 Second, it has a sweet, citrus-y scent that we loved.
 Third, we couldn't really get over the hand application, it's fine after a shower, but applying midday or on the go is a bit less ideal.

 By far and away, Naked + Thriving's REJUVENATE Restorative Facial Oil was the favorite among the group.
-Aside from the brand's cheeky name (which we love) this oil had the most visible results from the moment we used it!
-We saw a reduction in facial lines, more even skin tone and we literally could not stopping touching our faces (so soft!) and a little goes a long way since it is highly concentrated; they say a bottle lasts 3-4 months, but we guess even longer.
-They plant a tree for every bottle sold and are made from 99% certified organic ingredients.
+Aside from the brand's cheeky name (which we love) this oil had the most visible results.
+We saw a reduction in facial lines, more even skin tone and we literally could not stopping touching our faces (so soft!)
+They say one bottle should last a 3-4 months, but we guess longer.
+Naked + Thriving plants a tree for every bottle sold and are made from 99% certified organic ingredients.
 REJUVENATE uses some of our favorite and most active oils such as Argan, Sea Buckthorn, Chia Seed & Pomegranate.
-If you're going to try just one oil, this is the one.
 And they have a great body oil as well.

-Post Update: Naked + Thriving is currently offering 10% off using code ORGANIC10 at checkout.
+Post Update: Naked + Thriving is currently offering 10% off full-size products using code ORGANIC2019 at checkout.
 As always we love to pass along sales when we see them!